KDE/kde-builder/doc/using-kde-builder/basic-features.md

 (basic-features)=
 # Basic kde-builder features

-(using-qt)=
+(building-qt)=
 ## Building Qt

 KDE Builder supports building the Qt toolkit used by KDE software as a convenience to users.
-This support is handled by a special module-set named `qt6-set`.
+This support is handled by a special group named `qt6-set`.

 ```{note}